If there is any way to give your guests their own bathroom, do it.

 If you have a folding screen languishing in a closet somewhere, place it between the sink and toilet to add a bit of style along with that all-important privacy you want to provide.

 If your bathroom is without windows, add mirrors to the walls and choose bright, cheery colors for the bath and hand towels to give the room an airier, more spacious feel.

 For quick bathroom clean ups, stash a tub of disposable disinfecting wipes in the guest bath so you can sneak in and clean up when visitors arrive unexpectedly or for a quick touchup during the weekend visit.Consider these luxuries too, if you can: A bathroom friendly newspaper and magazine rack; a luxurious non-slip bath pillow; fresh flowers or houseplant (nothing says "welcome" quite as elegantly.

 No-nos here include adding anything scented.
 What smells fresh and clean to you may gag your visitors.
 And some people are allergic to certain fragrances.
 (Really.)

 The best scent is no scent, and that includes air freshener sprays, drawer liners, and candles.

-By providing your weekend visitor with everything they may have forgotten at the last minute, you'll help ensure the stay in your home is a comfortable, stress-free one.
+By providing your overnight visitor with everything they may have forgotten at the last minute, and perhaps even adding in a few luxurious extras, you'll help ensure their stay in your home is a comfortable, pleasant one.